Binary multiplier: Single-cycle multiplier

+Extension to other data types

 Signed integers

 If b had been a signed integer instead of an unsigned integer, then the partial products would need to have been sign-extended up to the width of the product before summing.
 If a had been a signed integer, then partial product p7 would need to be subtracted from the final sum, rather than added to it.

 The above array multiplier can be modified to support two's complement notation signed numbers by inverting several of the product terms and inserting a one to the left of the first and last partial product term: